rebelsky/sams-assorted-musings-reflections/side-view-mirror.md

 straightforward.
 As the video suggested, the foam was thicker in the new mirror than the old, which made it a little harder to screw in [6].
 In the end, we got the mirror in place in under an hour.
-It's nice to know that there are things I can do myself, least with the help of my family.
+It's nice to know that there are things I can do myself, at least with the help of my family.

 ---